 tacuser0@switch:~$ sudo tacplus-restrict -i -u tacacs0 -a command1 command2 ... commandN

 Initializes the environment.
-You only need to issue this option once per username.
+It only needs to be issued once per username.

 Re-initializes the environment.
-If you need to restart, issue the
+If you need to start over, issue the

 cumulus@switch:~$ sudo tacplus-restrict -i -u tacacs0 -a ip net